NameOnTree/myblog.dev.repo/content/post/RL/chapter6.md

 $$ = \delta_t + \gamma \delta_{t+1} + \gamma^2 \delta_{t+2} + ... + \gamma^{T-t-1} \delta_{T-1} + \gamma^{T-t}(G_T - V(S_{T}))$$
 $$ = \delta_t + \gamma \delta_{t+1} + \gamma^2 \delta_{t+2} + ... + \gamma^{T-t-1} \delta_{T-1} + \gamma^{T-t}(0 - 0)$$
 $$ = \sum_{k=t}^{T-1} \gamma^{k-t}\delta_t \tag{6.6}$$

+## 6.2 Advantages of TD Prediction Methods

+1. Does not require a model unlike DP methods do
+2. Can learn immediately after one time step (TD(0)).
+Does not need to wait for the full return unlike MC methods must do.
+Can be also used for continuous tasks.
+3. some Monte Carlo methods must discard episodes on which experimental actions are taken.
+This slows down the learning processes.
+DP methods do not have these restrictions.

+TD methods are guaranteed to converge to $v_{\pi}$ for any fixed policy ${\pi}$ There's still debate on which method has a faster learning speed, but in practice, TD methods converge faster than MC methods.

+## 6.3 Optimality